KAILASHGANGAI/LaravelVuejs_role-permission_base_authentication/README.md

     13. Online Exam Management
     14. push notification
     15. SMS system
-    16. Account and Expences Management.
+    16. Account and Expenses Management.
+    17. website management
+    18. websites of the college/ school will be provided if needed.